Electronic Component Adhesives Guide

 Coil Adhesives

-Coil adhesives bond and secure electric or electromagnetic coils to substrates.
-These electronic components can store and transfer electrical energy or create electromagnetic fields for solenoids.
-Because coils are usually made of solid copper wire, design engineers may need adhesives that can provide strain relief to prevent connections from breaking.
-Silicone adhesives that are applied to the backs of connector shells can improve reliability and are non-corrosive.
+Because most coils are made of solid copper wire, design engineers may need adhesives that provide strain relief to prevent connections from breaking.
+Silicone adhesives applied to the backs of connector shells can improve reliability and are non-corrosive.

-Coil adhesives can adhere to a variety of PCB substrates and are available in one-part formulations.
-Hot melt adhesives, or hot glues, are supplied as a solid and liquefy when heated to a temperature above their softening point.
 Coil adhesives support a variety of dispensing methods and can be applied by machine or by hand.
 They cure quickly for shorter cycle times and are generally free of solvents for reduced levels of volatile organic compounds (VOCs).

 Applications for coil adhesives include: